 - They are now more susceptible to falls and accidents

-- While communicating, make sure you use clear and natural voice.
-Be calm and speak clearly to your elderly.
+- While communicating, make sure you use a clear and natural voice.
+Be calm and speak clearly to your loved one.

-- Let your elderly know that you are leaving the room or are in the same room.
+- Let your loved one know that you are leaving the room or are in the same room.

 - Make them aware of the various hazards in the room that can harm them.
 Best is to remove as many hazards and obstacles as possible from the room.

-- You need to provide assistance to your elderly while walking.
-Give them your arm for support, so that your elderly is comfortable and confident while they walk.
+- You need to provide assistance to your loved one while walking.
+Give them your arm for support, so that your loved one is comfortable and confident while they walk.

 Changes in the sensation of smell and taste

-Understanding the facts and tips for the elderly
+Understanding the facts and tips for our loved ones

 - A decrease in the sense of taste can cause a decrease in appetite.
 This can seriously hamper their nutritional needs, and pave way for deficiencies to set in.

-- The inability to smell the delicious aroma of foods can make the mealtime less appealing and can lead to our elderly eating less.
+- The inability to smell the delicious aroma of foods can make the mealtime less appealing and can lead to our loved ones eating less.

-- The inability to smell properly can pose a great risk for food poisoning, diarrhea, etc, as our elderly would not be able to smell spoiled food.
+- The inability to smell properly can pose a great risk for food poisoning, diarrhea, etc, as our loved ones would not be able to smell spoiled food.

-Finally, the sensory deficit in aging is a serious issue and as caregivers, we must try our best to help our elderly live a comfortable life.
+Finally, the sensory deficit in aging is a serious issue and as caregivers, we must try our best to help our loved ones live a comfortable life.
 Also, check out this post on hearing loss.